Research Administration Guidelines

 "I understand that the sponsored project titled "insert title" sponsored by "insert sponsor" has imposed a cap on my salary reimbursement.
 In the event that allowable non-federal funds are unavailable or only partially available to support the portion of my salary above the imposed cap, I understand that my rate of pay will be below my annualized monthly salary.
 It will be my responsibility to identify the source of allowable non-federal funds, subject to Budget Administrator/Budget Executive approval."

-If Dr. Kapp receives their full salary, the $514.58 balance of his monthly salary must be charged to an account with the same function code as the sponsored project.
+If Dr. Kapp receives their full salary, the $514.58 balance of their monthly salary must be charged to an account with the same function code as the sponsored project.

 Please note that the NIH salary cap is updated annually effective January 1st and should be taken into consideration for effort certification notations.
 Current NIH Rate caps listing.
 Other agencies may also have salary caps, which could be different than those referenced for NIH, so verify the caps based on agency guidelines and regulations.
 There is no centralized source summarizing all salary caps in effect.

 The amount of salary over the cap must be accounted for within Labor Distribution and should be charged to a non grant cost collector to assure that it is appropriately included in the cost base for F&A purposes.
 Units should set up a unique cost center to track the amount over a salary cap so these amounts can be easily identified.

 The amounts over the salary cap CANNOT be used as cost sharing.
 See Cost Sharing FAQ for additional detail.